Crypto Tax Calculator

 Is cryptocurrency taxed?

 Yes — in most countries, profits from selling cryptocurrency are subject to capital gains tax or income tax.
-The rate and rules vary significantly: Germany exempts gains after 1 year, France uses a flat 30% rate, and the US distinguishes between short-term and long-term rates.
+Rates and rules vary significantly: Germany exempts gains after 1 year; France uses a flat 30% (PFU); the US distinguishes short-term (up to 37%) and long-term (0–20%) rates; Lithuania applies a flat 15%.

 What is the difference between short-term and long-term crypto tax?

-In countries like the US, crypto held for less than 1 year is taxed at ordinary income rates (up to 37%), while crypto held for more than 1 year benefits from lower long-term capital gains rates (0%, 15%, or 20%).
-In Germany, crypto held over 1 year is completely tax-free.
+In the US: crypto held under 1 year is taxed as ordinary income (up to 37%); over 1 year gets preferential rates (0%, 15%, or 20%).
+In Germany: crypto held over 1 year is completely tax-free.
+In France: both are taxed at 30% flat.
+In Lithuania: all gains taxed at 15% regardless of holding period.

 Can I offset crypto losses against gains?

-In most countries, yes — crypto losses can offset gains from other crypto sales in the same tax year, reducing your tax liability.
-In some jurisdictions, losses can even be carried forward to future years.
-Consult a tax professional for specifics.
+In most countries, yes — crypto losses offset gains from other crypto sales in the same tax year, reducing your taxable profit.
+In the US, losses can also offset other capital gains and up to $3,000 of ordinary income per year, with excess losses carried forward indefinitely.

 Which country has the most favorable crypto tax?

-Germany stands out — crypto held for more than 1 year is completely tax-free.
-Portugal also has no capital gains tax on crypto for individuals (though this may change).
-Lithuania has a relatively low 15% flat rate.
+Germany stands out — crypto held over 1 year is completely tax-free.
+Portugal historically had no capital gains tax on crypto for individuals (rules changing).
+Lithuania has a low 15% flat rate.
+Switzerland taxes crypto gains as income only for professional traders; casual investors often pay nothing.